deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Saving the Methods
 ++++++++++++++++++

-Similarly, if you want to save the methods for use in a different project, you can ask the Simulator object to export the list of Method objects to a json file.
+Similarly, if you want to save the methods for use in a another project, you can ask the Simulator object to export the list of Method objects to a JSON file.

 .. plot::